Ahmedmmahdys/ros2_ws/README.md

 pick the build type (`ament_python` or `ament_cmake`) based on whether the package is pure Python or requires CMake/ROS IDL generation.

+> **Note:** This workspace targets ROS 2 Humble exclusively and is built with
+> `colcon`/ament.
+Catkin (the ROS 1 build system) is not required or used
+> anywhere.
+If you see lingering `CATKIN_*` cache variables from an older ROS 1
+> environment, remove them or start a fresh shell sourced only with `/opt/ros/
+> humble/setup.bash` before running `colcon build`.

 Implement any extra Python nodes inside `src/crane_builder/crane_builder/` and add supporting resources as needed within the package.
 New interface definitions should live in `src/crane_interfaces` beside `PanelTask.msg`.